knative/specs/specs/eventing/control-plane.md

 that changing `spec.class` is not an atomic operation and that any implementation would be likely to result in message loss during the transition.

-## Subscription Lifecycle
+## Trigger Lifecycle

-The lifecycle of a Subscription is independent of that of the Channel it refers to in its `spec.channel` field.
-The `spec.channel` object reference may refer to either an `eventing.knative.dev/v1` Channel resource, or another resource which meets the `spec.subscribers` and `spec.delivery` required elements in the Channellable duck type.
-If the referenced `spec.channel` does not currently exist or its `Ready` condition is not `true`, then the Subscription's `Ready` condition MUST NOT be `true`, and the reason SHOULD indicate that the corresponding Channel is missing or not ready.
-Similarly, if the Subscriptions `spec.subscriber`, `spec.reply` or `spec.delivery.deadLetterSink` fields contain a `ref` to another Resource, the Subscriptions `Ready` condition MUST NOT be `true` unless the referred-to resources exist and contain a `status.address.url` field.
-(It is acceptable for none of the `spec.subscriber`, `spec.reply`, and `spec.delivery.deadLetterSink` fields to contain a `ref` field.)
+The lifecycle of a Trigger is independent of the Broker it refers to in its `spec.broker` field; if the Broker does not currently exist or the Broker's `Ready` condition is not `true`, then the Trigger's `Ready` condition MUST be `false`, and the reason SHOULD indicate that the corresponding Broker is missing or not ready.

+The Trigger MUST also set the `status.subscriberUri` field based on resolving the `spec.subcriber` field before setting the `Ready` condition to `true`.
+If the `spec.subscriber.ref` field points to a resource which does not exist or cannot be resolved via [Addressable resolution](#addressable-resolution), the Trigger MUST set the `Ready` condition to `false`, and at least one condition should indicate the reason for the error.

+If the Trigger's `spec.delivery.deadLetterSink` field it set, it MUST be resolved to a URL and reported in `status.deadLetterSinkUri` in the same manner as the `spec.subscriber` field before setting the `Ready` condition to `true`.

-Once created, the Subscription's `spec.channel` SHOULD NOT permit updates; to change the `spec.channel`, the Subscription can be deleted and re-created.
-This pattern is chosen to make it clear that changing the `spec.channel` is not an atomic operation, as it may span multiple storage systems.
-Changes to `spec.subscriber`, `spec.reply`, `spec.delivery` and other fileds SHOULD be permitted, as these could occur within a single storage system.
+Once created, the Trigger's `spec.broker` SHOULD NOT permit updates; to change the `spec.broker`, the Trigger can be deleted and re-created.
+This pattern is chosen to make it clear that changing the `spec.broker` is not an atomic operation, as it may span multiple storage systems.
+Changes to `spec.subscriber`, `spec.filter` and other fields SHOULD be permitted, as these could occur within a single storage system.

-When a Subscription becomes associated with a channel (either due to creating the Subscription or the channel), the Subscription MUST only set the `Ready` condition to `true` after the channel has been configured to send all future events to the Subscriptions `spec.subscriber`.
-The Channel MAY send some events to the Subscription before prior to the Subscription's `Ready` condition being set to `true`.
-When a Subscription is deleted, the Channel MAY send some additional events to the Subscription's `spec.subscriber`.
+When a Trigger becomes associated with a Broker (either due to creating the Trigger or the Broker), the Trigger MUST only set the `Ready` condition to `true` after the Broker has been configured to send all future events matching the `spec.filter` to the Trigger's `spec.subscriber`.
+The Broker MAY send some events to the Trigger's `spec.subscriber` prior to the Trigger's `Ready`condition being set to `true`.
+When a Trigger is deleted, the Broker MAY send some additional events to the Trigger's `spec.subscriber` ftor tho deletion.

 ## Channel Lifecycle